-OBJECTIVE 2.3: PROVIDE SYSTEM-WIDE PARK IMPROVEMENTS TO ENHANCE USER EXPERIENCE AND INCREASE COMMUNITY AWARENESS.
+OBJECTIVE 2.3: PROVIDE SYSTEM-WIDE PARK IMPROVEMENTS TO ENHANCE USER EXPERIENCE AND INCREASE COMMUNITY AWARENESS can be through the use of shade structures, shade fabric, or additional trees.
+These efforts should be focused in gathering areas and along walking trails.